Standard conjectures for abelian fourfolds: Introduction

 \subsection{Idea of the proof}

-The starting point of the proof\footnote{The reader could also read the report \cite{Ober} to have an idea of the strategy.} of Theorem \ref{thmintro} is a classical fact from the theory of quadratic forms: let $q$ be a $\Q$-quadratic form, if we know $q \otimes \Q_\ell$ for all prime numbers $\ell$ then we have information on the signature of $q$, more precisely we know the difference $s_+-s_-$ modulo $8$.
+The starting point of the proof\footnote{An idea of the strategy is also presented in the report \cite{Ober}.} of Theorem \ref{thmintro} is a classical product formula from the theory of quadratic forms: let $q$ be a $\Q$-quadratic form, if we know $q \otimes \Q_\ell$ for all prime numbers $\ell$ then we have information on the signature of $q$, more precisely we know the difference $s_+-s_-$ modulo $8$.
 When $q$ is the quadratic form $\langle \cdot, \cdot \rangle_{n}$ as above, then one can hope to compute $q \otimes \Q_\ell$ through the cycle class map.

 In characteristic $p=0$ one computes $q \otimes \R$ by directly embedding it into singular cohomology.
 Our strategy should be thought as a way of circumventing the impossibility (when $p>0$) of embedding $q \otimes \R$ in some Weil cohomology by instead embedding all the other completions of $q$ in Weil cohomologies.